-You may also be legally entitled to an advocate - someone who can help you understand your rights and make your voice heard.
-(See our page on statutory advocacy for more information.)
+You may also be legally entitled to an advocate, someone who can help you understand your rights and make your voice heard.
+See our page on statutory advocacy for more information.

-This information was published in January 2017.
-We will revise it in 2019.
+This information was published in June 2022.
+We will revise it in 2025.